Summary: Who do you work with you think is a dumb ass? Here are ideas to move beyond judging and make a positive difference at work.

 What can you do to help a stupid leader smarten up?

 Your job is to speak up, stay centered and offer suggestions.
-You can talk about a book that will help your stupid leader take off the foggy glasses, even for just a brief time.
+You can talk about a book that will help your stupid leader remove the foggy glasses, even briefly.

 The cure for stupid is communication and compassion.
-You need to disrupt the traditional way of holding back what you are thinking and become a leader with your stupid boss or supervisor regardless of where you fit in the pecking order.
+You must disrupt the traditional way of holding back what you think and become a leader with your stupid boss or supervisor, regardless of where you fit in the pecking order.

-And, if you are the boss, maybe it’s a good time to ask HR to have a 360 assessment so you can see your weak spots in back and white.
+In conclusion, if you are the boss, maybe it’s a good time to ask HR to have a 360 assessment so you can see your weak spots in the back and white.

-I have a great assessment tool that has helped so many become better bosses and eliminate the 3 habits may be keeping you labeled as mega-stupid because it is focused on behavior patterns that are no longer effective.
-Send me an email and I give you the info.
+PS.
+I have a great assessment tool that has helped so many become better bosses and eliminate the three habits that may be keeping you labeled as mega-stupid because it is focused on behavior patterns that are no longer effective.
+Send me an email, and I will send you the info.